azianmike/fantasyff_chat/README.md

 Get fuzzy player name search - Done
 Get individual player stats and for years - in progress
     - Get generic player stats
-        - Write sproc to get generic stats for timeframe -
+        - Write sproc to get generic stats for timeframe ✓
+        - Finished fuzzy name search with wit.ai integration ✓
+        - Take in different stats to get ✓
-Get score of nfl teams ✓
+Get score of nfl teams
+    - Get historical scores
+        - Take in at least one team and 1) a week and a year or 2) a year and a team (opponent)
+    - Get live scores
-Get score of past games if this week hasn't been played yet. ✓ Get score of current game while being played ✓
+        - Get score of past games if this week hasn't been played yet.
+        - Get score of current game while being played ✓
-Format string such that it says how much time is left/final score/etc ✓ Error cases i.e. "give me the score of the potato game" Conditional based on day of week for "game for week %s has not been played"  ✓ Player stats
+        - Format string such that it says how much time is left/final score/etc ✓ Error cases i.e. "give me the score of the potato game" Conditional based on day of week for "game for week %s has not been played"  ✓ Player stats